Skip to content

 Despite its power to focus the gaze of policy makers on real world inequities, data also has the power to reinforce negative stereotypes.
 Our work calls on anyone implementing disaggregated data collection to put control over data in the hands of those whose data it is.
 For example, disaggregated demographic data about a First Nation should only be collected in service of that community and upon the consent of that Nation, and used at their direction.
 The new legislation creates advisory roles for those who are directly impacted to embed this democratic approach to data and to counter any harms it may cause.

-To learn more about our work on using disaggregated data to combat systemic discrimination, see:
+Below are some resources to learn more about our work on using disaggregated data to combat systemic discrimination:

 Improving the Code